Lunenburg County, Virginia

 Lunenburg County is a county located in the Commonwealth of Virginia.
 As of the 2020 census, the population was 11,936.
 Its county seat is Lunenburg.

 History

-Lunenburg County was established on May 1, 1746, from Brunswick County.
-The county is named for the former Duchy of Brunswick-Lünenburg in Germany, because one of the titles also carried by Britain's Hanoverian kings was Duke of Brunswick-Lünenburg.
-Bedford, Charlotte, Halifax, and Mecklenburg Counties were later formed from Lunenburg County.
-It is nicknamed "The Old Free State" because during the buildup of the Civil War, it let Virginia know the county would break off if the state did not join The Confederacy.
+Lunenburg County was established on May 1, 1746, from the western portion of Brunswick County.
+Its name comes from one of the titles of King George II, who was also the Duchy of Brunswick-Lünenburg in Germany.
+In 1753, the southwestern portion of Lunenburg, formed Halifax County and Bedford County was established from the northwestern portion.
+In 1764, both Charlotte and Mecklenburg counties were created from Lunenburg.
+It is nicknamed the "Old Free State" because during the buildup of the Civil War, it let Virginia know the county would break off if the state did not join the Confederacy.

 Among the earliest settlers of the county was William Taylor, born in King William County, Virginia.
 He was the son of Rev. Daniel Taylor, a Virginia native and Anglican priest educated at Trinity College, Cambridge University in England, and his wife Alice (Littlepage) Taylor.
 William Taylor married Martha Waller, a daughter of Benjamin Waller of Williamsburg, Virginia.